 Ron: It was inevitable that one day Hermione would realize that no guy would ever like her, because of her obnoxious personality, and her ugly face, and her misshapen body, but I figured she'd get in at least one night of happiness before she realized she was going to be growing old alone, you know?

-Sally in Me and My Dick, played by the same actress, is treated the same way.
-It's even lampshaded when after Joey realizes that she's the one for him, and he says "You know, I don't know why I ever thought she was that ugly, she's really not that bad".
+Sally in Me and My Dick, played by the same actress as Ginny in A Very Potter Musical.
+It's lampshaded when after Joey realizes that she's the one for him, and he says "You know, I don't know why I ever thought she was that ugly, she's really not that bad".

 Example: Aquerna.
 She's hardly worth a second glance on campus, but the devisers think she's hot, and when she goes home for the holidays with her pal Rhiannon, lots of guys are hitting on her.

-Feena's avatar of The Gungan Council could be viewed as pretty, yet her character in narrative is described as being borderline ugly.
+The Gungan Council:Feena's avatar could be viewed as pretty, yet her character in narrative is described as being borderline ugly.

-"Quinn the Brain"; while Daria is generally described as plain or even ugly (by people who believe that All Guys Want Cheerleaders), and usually shows disdain for makeup and clothing, she proves that she can match her fashion-crazed sister Quinn to make a point to her.
-Extra points for being a Spoof Aesop, since Daria did so in order to set Quinn back on the shallow, airheaded lifestyle Daria so loathed her for, because Quinn being seen as intelligent was a threat to Daria's own self-image.
+"Quinn the Brain"; while Daria is generally described as plain or even ugly (by people who believe that All Guys Want Cheerleaders), and usually shows disdain for makeup and clothing, but proves that she can match her fashion-crazed sister Quinn to make a point to her.
+Note that Daria and her pal Jane are the only girls in the school who are drawn with no bust at all.